oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-execute/switchover-execute.md

 7. Wait for all the steps to complete successfully.
 It is important to monitor the progress of each step and take actions in case of any failures.
 Switchover Databases (Standby) group will run for around 10 minutes.

-**Approximately it will take *20-30* mins to successfully complete the switchover plan in this workshop**

 ## Task 3: Verify the executed switchover plan

 1. From the plan execution detail, verify the duration of each step, status, duration of the entire switchover plan, etc. *It is essential to have successful completion of all steps*.
 In this example it took around 27 minutes to complete.
 These timings will vary.Use the Expand all button to expand all the steps and the Collapse all button for collapsing.
 Use the view or download log option to see step execution details.